-If you have an HMC, use it to perform the following tasks:
+If you have an HMC or Systems Director Management Console (SDMC), use it to complete the following high-level tasks:

-- 1. Update the time of day on the managed system using the Advanced System Management Interface (ASMI). - 2.
+- 1. Update the time of day on the managed system by using the Advanced System Management Interface (ASMI). - 2.
 Check the firmware level on the managed system. - 3.
 If required, update the managed system firmware levels. - 4.
 Power on the managed system. - 5.
-Create partitions or deploy an imported system plan. - 6.
+Create logical partitions (or virtual servers), or deploy an imported system plan. - 6.
 Install an operating system, if it is not already installed.

-For more detailed information about these tasks, see "Completing server setup if you have an HMC" on page 29 or "Completing server setup if you have an SDMC."
+For detailed instructions about how to perform these tasks, see "Completing server setup if you have an Systems Director Management Console" or "Completing server setup if you have a Hardware Management Console" on page 31.

-If you do not have an HMC or SDMC, perform the following tasks:
+If you do not have an HMC or SDMC, complete the following tasks: